 ARNALDO COHEN – Brazil

-Brazilian-born pianist Arnaldo Cohen, now living in the United States, has long had a reputation for astonishing his audiences with the musical authority and blistering virtuosity of his performances.
-As a former professional violinist, teacher of physics, mathematician, cocktail pianist, and avid soccer fan, Mr. Cohen’s unconventional background contributed to the aura of surprise and discovery that attended virtually every one of his public performances.
-Long in demand internationally, Mr. Cohen has, in the past few years, entered a rarefied echelon among performers in America as well.
-He is regularly invited to appear as soloist with major orchestras, such as The Philadelphia Orchestra, Cleveland Orchestra, and Los Angeles Philharmonic.
+The Brazilian-born pianist Arnaldo Cohen, now living in the United States, has long had a reputation for astonishing his audiences with the musical authority and blistering virtuosity of his performances.
+He has appeared regularly as soloist with major orchestras, such as the Philadelphia Orchestra, the Cleveland Orchestra and the Los Angeles Philharmonic.
 His solo recitals everywhere draw enthusiastic crowds of cognoscenti.
 Critics, too, marvel at his mixture of musical complexity and élan.

-After winning first prize at the 1972 Busoni International Competition in Italy, Mr. Cohen scored a triumph at the Concertgebouw in Amsterdam.
-Soon after, he moved to London and went on to build a repertoire of some 50 concertos, performing with such orchestras as the Royal Philharmonic, Philharmonia, Bavarian Radio Symphony Orchestra, Orchestra de la Suisse Romande, and the Santa Cecilia Orchestra of Rome, collaborating with conductors Kurt Masur, Kurt Sanderling, Klaus Tennstedt, and Yehudi Menuhin.
-He appeared in the major concert halls of Europe, and later in the United States.
+After winning First Prize at the 1972 Busoni International Competition, in Italy, Mr. Cohen scored a triumph at the Concertgebouw in Amsterdam.
+Soon after he moved to London and went on to build a repertoire of some 50 concertos and to perform with such orchestras as the Royal Philharmonic, the Philharmonia, the Bavarian Radio Symphony Orchestra, Orchestra de la Suisse Romande, and the Santa Cecilia Orchestra of Rome, collaborating with conductors Kurt Masur, Kurt Sanderling, Klaus Tennstedt, and Yehudi Menuhin (who described Cohen as “one of the greatest pianists I have ever heard”).